CircuitFlyer/Climb_and_Dive/docs/Assembly.md

 ## Tools Required ##

-Electronic soldering equipment; soldering iron, flux and solder.
+Electronic soldering equipment; soldering iron, flux (rosin based preferred **not** acid based) and solder.
 These are available from numerous sources online.
 If you need to brush-up on your electronics soldering skills there are some good tutorials on [Adafruit][1] and [Sparkfun][2].
 You will also need a set of diagonal pliers or wire cutters and a small spring clamp.

 ## Timer Assembly ##